[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 I told you I saw the aliens clearly with my own eyes that day!

-Putting strength in your story like a native Korean, I am sure you’ll become a super master of intermediate Korean!
+Putting strength in your story like a native Korean, I am sure you’ll become a master of intermediate Korean!

 You’re all so talented, so let’s achieve our goals!